Tumor Markers for Colorectal Cancer

 • MSI (microsatellite instability): MSI is a way to measure a low level of mismatch repair (MMR) in tumor DNA.
 A low level of MMR leads to mutations (changes) within the colon cells, which can cause colon cancer.

-• MSI can be used to identify early-stage colon cancer that may need more aggressive treatment or to see which patients who should have further genetic testing due to the risk for a familial syndrome.
+• MSI can be used to check for early-stage colon cancer that may need more aggressive treatment or to see if you should have further genetic testing due to the risk for a familial syndrome.

 • MSI identifies tumors as MSI-high (MSI-H) or MSI-Stable, and MSI-low.